Gruppe1DevOps/DevOpsG1/Horvath/PT/README.md

 >
 > - When code is pushed to the `main` branch
 > - When a pull request is opened targeting the `main` branch
+>
+> The workflow is only run when there are changes under the path "Horvath/PT/Code".
+> This is necessary because we have the work for all 3 lectors in one repository.

 ### Browser Matrix Strategy